-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by January [], 2021, to our Corporate Secretary at SCYNEXIS, Inc., 1 Evertrust Plaza, 13h Floor, Jersey City, New Jersey, 07302; provided, however, that if our 2021 annual meeting of stockholders is held before June 2, 2021, or after August 1, 2021, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2021 annual meeting of stockholders.
-If you wish to submit a proposal that is not to be included in next year's proxy materials or nominate a director pursuant to our Bylaws, you must provide specified information in writing to our Corporate Secretary at the address above by not later than April 3, 2021, nor earlier than the close of business on March 4, 2021, except that if our 2021 annual meeting of stockholders is held before June 2, 2021, or after August 1, 2021, notice to be timely must be so delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting and not later than the close of business on the later of the ninetieth (90th) day prior to such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by February 1, 2021, to our Corporate Secretary at SCYNEXIS, Inc., 1 Evertrust Plaza, 13th Floor, Jersey City, New Jersey, 07302; provided, however, that if our 2021 annual meeting of stockholders is held before June 2, 2021, or after August 1, 2021, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2021 annual meeting of stockholders.
+If you wish to submit a proposal that is not to be included in next year's proxy materials or nominate a director pursuant to our Bylaws, you must provide specified information in writing to our Corporate Secretary at the address above by not later than April 3, 2021, nor earlier than the close of business on March 4, 2021, except that if our 2021 annual meeting of stockholders is held before June 2, 2021, or after August 1, 2021, notice to be timely must be so delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.
 You are also advised to review our Bylaws, which contain a description of the information required to be submitted as well as additional requirements about advance notice of stockholder proposals and director nominations.